spring-attic/spring-xd/spring-xd-ui/README.md

 When making changes to javascript files, you should use an editor that has jshint integration (eg- Scripted or Sublime text).

+## Use of LESS

+LESS is used e.g. to create the Bootstrap CSS.
+In order to compile the LESS files, we use **recess** (from twitter).
+After installing recess, use the following command:

+	recess ./bootstrap.less --compile

+and to save the **bootstrap.css** into the `css` directory, just redirect the output there

+	recess ./bootstrap.less --compile > ../../css/bootstrap.css